Battle of Tsushima: Capture of Rozhestvensky

 Russian destroyer Buyniy, after rescuing the squadron command including Admiral Rozhestvensky from the burning at 17:30 during the day battle on the 27th, found cruiser Donskoi, destroyers Byedoviy and Grozniy in convoy on the morning of 28 May.
-Rozhestvensky chose Byedoviy to move the fleet command officers and himself as Buyniy had serious damages and Donskoi, being an old ship, was very slow.
+Rozhestvensky chose Byedoviy to move the fleet command officers and himself, as Buyniy had sustained serious damage, and Donskoi, being an old ship, was very slow.
 (Later in the afternoon, Buyniy was sunk by gunfire from Donskoi after taking the crew aboard.)
 Leaving the struggling Buyniy and the slow Donskoi (Note: Buiniy had boiler and screw propeller troubles, 20-years-old sail-rig-equipped Donskoi could not exceed 13 knots.) behind, Byedoviy and Grozniy headed for Vladivostok.

 Japanese destroyers and had mechanical issues during the night battle on the 27th and had to fix the problems at the Port of Ulsan.
 (Note: where destroyer tender / torpedo boat depot ship with repair equipment/personnel Kasuga Maru was.)
 Both destroyers finished their temporary repair work by the morning of the 28th and left the port together.
 They spotted the two Russian destroyers on the way to join the rest of the Combined Fleet and engaged at 15:25.
-(Note: Lieutenant Tsukamoto Katsukuma onboard Sazanami, who spotted the Russian destroyers at 14:15, used to be assigned to Mikasa.
-He had seen Admiral Tōgō many times and admired the state of the art binoculars (Note: Carl Zeiss 1904 Marine-Glas m.Revolver zwei vergrößerungen x5 und x10 "Battleship Mikasa and Zeiss Binoculars") used by the admiral.
+(Note: Lieutenant Tsukamoto Katsukuma, onboard Sazanami, who spotted the Russian destroyers at 14:15, used to be assigned to Mikasa.
+He had seen Admiral Tōgō many times and admired the state-of-the-art binoculars (Note: Carl Zeiss 1904 Marine-Glas m.Revolver zwei Vergrößerungen x5 und x10 "Battleship Mikasa and Zeiss Binoculars") used by the admiral.
 He spent 350 Yen (equivalent to one year's Lieutenant salary) of personal funds to purchase the same model, and the binoculars had reached him stationed at Tsushima from the agent in Tōkyō before this battle.)

 Destroyer Grozniy increased speed being chased by Kagerō, but Byedoviy slowed down and stopped in the face of firing and approaching Sazanami while raising a white flag.
 (Note: According to Novikov-Priboy, Byedoviy raised a white table cloth on the foremast, Red Cross flag on the rear mast, and had lowered the Saint Andrew's Cross from the stern flag pole, by the instruction of the Flag Captain Clapier de Colongue (the most senior officer onboard the destroyer after the injured admiral, outranking the ship commander Captain 2nd rank Nikolai Baranov), who reasoned Byedoviy had become a hospital ship.)
 Grozniy was able to keep sufficient distance from Kagerō, exchanging just a few long-distance shots at about 18:30, before nightfall.
 She became one of the three warships reaching Vladivostok after surviving the battle.